ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator/ros_controller_package.md

 **NOTE**:
 - This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 - This instruction is supposed to be running on PC ROS packages installed in.
 Please run the instructions below on your PC ROS packages installed in.
-- Make sure to run the [Open Manipulator controller](/docs/en/platform/openmanipulator/ros_controller_package/#launch-controller) instructions before running the instructions below.
+- Make sure to run the [OpenManipulator controller](/docs/en/platform/openmanipulator/ros_controller_package/#launch-controller) instructions before running the instructions below.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

-Open Manipulator Controller provides **topic** and **service** messages to control manipulator and check the states of manipulator.
+OpenManipulator Controller provides **topic** and **service** messages to control manipulator and check the states of manipulator.

 ### [Topic](#topic)